 Do not cut your calories severely because that can never be sustainable!

 If you have dieted off-and-on over the years and have difficulty losing weight even with significant calorie restriction (never recommended), you can try reverse dieting.
 Basically, take your current diet and increase your caloric intake (of quality calories) by 100 calories per week until you see a two-week increase in weight.

 The prior number of calories consumed without weight gain will be the number of calories your body needs for maintenance without weight gain or loss!
 From there you can create a calorie deficit by exercising, eating properly, and slowly decreasing you calories consumed if needed.

-Make it convenient like a couple boiled eggs and a fruit salad and therefore sustainable!
+Make it convenient like a couple of boiled eggs and a fruit salad and therefore sustainable!

 Soda and other sugary drinks

 Just a quick blurb on soda and sugary drinks; if you want a simple way to cut calories and sugars from your diet, cut your soda consumption by at least half or out completely.